winwiz1/crisp-react/docs/Scenarios.md

 #### Lint client
 Terminal: `yarn lint`
 ### Backend Usage Scenarios
+The same Express server is used in production and debugging.

+This is done to keep the difference between production and debugging environments to the minimum.
+If the difference is significant then it could be difficult to debug customer issues.
+You might be unable to even reproduce it.

+In some of the debugging scenarios another process, webpack-dev-server, is automatically started in background to facilitate debugging and recompile the client code as you type changes.
+But importantly the browser you use for debugging 'doesn't know' about that because it 'can see' Express only.
 #### Build backend in production mode
 Open a command prompt in the directory containing the workspace file `crisp-react.code-workspace` .<br/>
 Execute command: `yarn build:prod`.<br/>